ecantarutti/mobiquitySystemMaker/README.md

 ### Jbehave Suite

-The Jbehave Test Suite executes 10 (ten) tests to verify the behaviour of the Computer DataBase website (http://computer-database.herokuapp.com/).
+The Jbehave Test Suite executes 7 (seven) tests to verify the behaviour of the Mobiquity's System Maker website (http://systemaker.com/angulardemo).

 ## Test Suite

 The suite has ten different test cases:

-- CreateAndDeleteComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then deletes it;
+- LoginAndAddAnEntry: This test creates a new entry with all the parameters, saves it,and then searches for it;
-- CreateAndUpdateComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then updates it;
+- LoginAndEditAnEntry: This test creates a new entry with all the parameters, saves it, re opens it and then updates it;
-- CreateNewComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then verifies that it was properly saved;
+- LoginAndDeleteAnEntry: This test creates a new entry with all the parameters, saves it, re opens it and then deletes it;
-- CreateNewComputerWithCyrillicChars_ComputerDB: This test creates a new entry with all the parameters but using cyrillic characters on the name, saves it and verifies that it was properly saved;
+- LoginAndAddAnEntryWithCyrillicChar: This test creates a new entry with all the parameters but using cyrillic characters on the name, saves it and verifies that it was properly saved;
-- VerifyCancelFeatureWithinCreation_ComputerDB: This test creates a new entry with all the parameters, and then presses cancel and verifies that it wasn't created;
+- LoginAndDenyTheDeletion: This test creates a new entry with all the parameters, presses 'delete' but cancels when the 'are you sure?' pop up appears.
-- VerifyCorrectDateFormat_ComputerDB: This test verifies that the date field only accepts the format 'yyyy-MM-dd';
-- VerifyErrorOnEmptyCompName: This test verifies that no computer can be saved with an empty name;
+- AddingNewEntryWithoutLogin: This test verifies that no user can create a new entry if he didn't log in;
-- VerifyPagination_ComputerDB: This test verifies that the application allows browsing between different pages;
+- ChangingMainLanguage: This test verifies that the user can change the language to French;
-- CreateNewComputerWithoutDates_ComputerDB: The purpose of this test case is to verify that the date fields aren't mandatory;
-- CreateAPreviouslyDeletedComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then deletes it and then creates the same entry once again.

-Each of this tests, except the one named 'CreateAndDeleteComputer_ComputerDB' and the ones that don't save a new entry, have their own personal Tear Down process.
-The Tear Down is executed by sending a 'POST' request the URL of the created entry adding '/delete' at the end of it.

 ### Maven Project